martinthomson/tmi/draft-thomson-tmi.md

 # Forced and Unwanted Intermediation

-The ability to act as intermediary can offer more options than a service that is called upon to provide information.
+The ability to act as intermediary can offer more options than a service that is called upon to provide information or services as needed.
 Sometimes those advantages are enough to justify the use of intermediation over alternative designs.
 However, the use of an intermediary also introduces costs.

-The use of transparent or interception proxies in HTTP
-{{?HTTP=I-D.ietf-httpbis-semantics}} is an example of a practice that has fallen out of common usage due to increased use of HTTPS.
+The use of transparent or interception proxies in HTTP {{?HTTP=RFC9110}} is an example of a practice that has fallen out of common usage due to increased use of HTTPS.
 Use of transparent proxies was once widespread with a wide variety of reasons for their deployment.
-However, transparent proxies were involved in many abuses, such as unwanted transcoding of content and insertion of identifiers to the detriment of individual privacy.
+However, transparent proxies were involved in many abuses, such as unwanted transcoding of content and insertion of identifiers to the detriment of individual privacy {{X-UIDH}}.

 Introducing intermediaries is often done with the intent of avoiding disruption to protocols that operate a higher layer of the stack.
 However, network